liviuba/BIA-astro/src/pages/help.md

 ---
 ## Help Overview

-Please use the sidebar menu links on the left to navigate the help pages.
+Please use the sidebar menu on the left to navigate the help pages.